 Non-Taxable Transaction Certificates (NTTC)

 You need only one NTTC from a customer to cover all transactions of the same type with that customer.
-When you report gross receipts on form CRS-1, you must include deductible gross receipts in the total reported.
+When you report gross receipts on a Gross Receipts Tax (GRT) return, you must include deductible gross receipts in the total reported.
 However, you also enter deductible gross receipts in the Total Deductions column and subtract them from gross receipts before tax is calculated.

-In certain sales or leases, your customer may buy goods or services, or lease tangible property, without being charged gross receipts tax.
-If your customer obtains an NTTC from TRD and executes it to you as seller or lessor, you may exempt your customer from paying gross receipts tax.
+n certain sales or leases, your customer may buy goods or services, or lease tangible property, without being charged Gross Receipts tax.
+If your customer obtains an NTTC from Taxation and Revenue and executes it to you as seller or lessor, you may exempt your customer from paying Gross Receipts Tax.

 If you are a reseller

-If you are a reseller, using NTTCs may exempt you from paying gross receipts taxes on qualified purchases.
-After registering with TRD and receiving a CRS identification number, you may obtain an NTTC through TRD’s NTTC webservice.
-Note: TRD has the right to refuse to issue NTTCs to taxpayers who are delinquent in paying taxes.
+If you are a reseller, using NTTCs may exempt you from paying Gross Receipts Taxes on qualified purchases.
+After registering with Taxation and Revenue and receiving a Business Tax Identification Number, you may obtain an NTTC online through the Taxpayer Access Point (TAP).

 New Mexico Taxation and Revenue Department